shyampurk/dogtracker/AppUI/README.md

     ### Object Storage API X-Auth-Token: Change the Object Storage API X-Auth-Token in the following file
     1. routes/routes.js --> line number 131

-### STEP 2 :
+#### STEP 2 :
 To RUN the server

-1.This application require nodejs installed in client system , to download and install nodejs follow this link.
+1.This application require nodejs.
+To download and install nodejs on the hosting server, follow this link.

     https://nodejs.org/en/download/